HydroModPy/HydroModPy/docs/source/user_guide/config_reference/complete_toml.rst

    .. code-block:: toml

       [calibration]
+      # Published calibration method this file runs, named instead of retyped.
+A protocol writes the stages, their criteria and the model regimes they need, so the file states only what belongs to the site.
+Write the name alone, or a table carrying it plus the names this file uses for the parameters and outputs the method moves.
+Registered: 'matching_hydrographic_network' (Abherve et al., 2023, doi:10.5194/hess-27-3221-2023).
+A file that declares its own phases or objective blocks cannot also name a protocol.
+      # protocol = ...  # default = None
       # Optimization method.
 Built-ins: 'grid' (regular sweep, sized by optimizer_kwargs.points_per_dim), 'random_search', 'bisection' (root of a signed criterion on one parameter, the stream-network stage), 'optuna' (TPE), 'cma_es', 'scipy_de', 'scipy_nelder_mead', 'gp_mapping', 'da_mh_gp'.
 An unknown name is refused when the optimizer is built, with the list installed here.Optuna is installed by default; install the calibration extra for cma_es and Optuna's cmaes sampler.
       method = "grid"
       # Maximum number of calibration iterations.